Capture an image of an Azure Windows virtual machine created with the classic deployment model.

 In Image Name, type a name for the new image.

 Before you add a Windows Server image to your set of custom images, it must be generalized by running Sysprep as instructed in the previous steps.
 Click I have run Sysprep on the virtual machine to indicate you did that.

 The image is ready to be used to create virtual machines.
 To do this, you'll create a virtual machine by using the From Gallery menu item and selecting the image you just created.
-For instructions, see Create a custom virtual machine running Windows.
+For instructions, see Create a virtual machine from an image.